arlharis/CV/README.md

 # Lukman Imran

-I have been in Tech Industry for almost two years since I finished my degree in Computer Science with major in Multimedia Computing.
-Over a year in this industry, I already involved in several web development projects and design UI for web application.
-I started my career as Junior Software Engineer at [Pandan Digital](https://www.pandan.digital) for one years and eight months since August 2019 and has been promoted to be the Software Engineer II since last 3 months.
+I have been in the Tech Industry for almost two years since I finished my degree in Computer Science with a major in Multimedia Computing.
+Over a year in this industry, I already have been involved in several web development projects and design UI for web application.
+I started my career as Junior Software Engineer at [Pandan Digital](https://www.pandan.digital) for one years and eight months since August 2019 and has been promoted to be the Software Engineer II since the last 3 months.

 ## Web development experience